HoopCha/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is an interface to web pages, it allows programs to read and manipulate the pages content, structure and styles Often represented as node trees.

 2. What is an event?

+An event is when something interesting that has taken place on the website, like a click, or a drag, or hover, these can be sent and used by code like javascript to make changes to the website.

 3. What is an event listener?

+It is something you attach to an element , that will then ‘listen’ for an event to happen, and then do an even when that event triggers.

 4. Why would we convert a NodeList into an Array?

+NodeLists don't have all of the same methods that Arrays have, so you would want to convert a nodeList into an array if you wanted to do some Array specific methods to the array.

 5. What is a component?

+A component allows you to create custom reusable elements.
+For example we might create a “card component” and inside of this card we might have several other components, like a photo, or about section.
+These components contain the functions needed to create elements and can share functionality and styling.
+They are made often of html, css and javascript.

 ### Git Set up